timescale/docs.timescale.com-content/tutorials/tutorial-forecasting.md

 We will also create two tables for the training and testing datasets.
-We create tables instead of views here because we need to add columns to these datasets later in our analysis.
+We create tables instead of views here because we need to add columns to these datasets later in our time-series forecast analysis.

 ```sql
 -- Make the training dataset